Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-06-02-JavaScript_Basic_React_3.markdown

 ## useEffect

-- Normally, everytime when a state changes, the entire component is re-rendered = Codes runs repeatedly
+- Normally, everytime when a state changes, the entire component is rendered again = Codes runs repeatedly
-- Then, how we can render a component when a condition is changed ?
+- How we can render a component when a condition is changed ?
-- For examplem, when we get the data from the API, it is better to get API only once.
+- For example, when we get the data from the API, it is better to get API only once.
 - There are two arguments
-    - useEffect(1ST,[2ND])
+    - useEffect(1ST, [ 2ND ])
-        1) 1st Argument: A function which allows you running 'one' specific function at only one time.
+        1) 1st Argument: A function which allows you running 'ONE' specific function at once a time.
-        2) 2nd Argument: one OR more state that tells react.js 'if a specific state 'keyword' changes, run a function that is stated in 1st argument.
+        2) 2nd Argument: one OR more states that tells react.js 'if a specific state 'keyword' changes, run a function that is stated in 1st argument.

 #### Source Code
 ```javascript